aspose-cells/Aspose.Cells-API-References/english/go-cpp/HtmlSaveOptions/GetCssStyles/_index.md

 ## GetCssStyles function

-Gets or sets the additional css styles for the formatter.Only works when <see cref="SaveAsSingleFile"/> is True.
+Gets or sets the additional css styles for the formatter.Only works when SaveAsSingleFile is True.

 ```go